Peaches for Monsieur le Curé: Themes

-The novel draws heavily on the theme of identity; of how we see others, how we judge on appearances and what we choose to reveal (or hide) about ourselves.
+The novel draws heavily on the theme of identity: of how we see others, how we judge on appearances, and what we choose to reveal (or hide) about ourselves.
 Inès wears the niqab both to hide and to reveal things about herself; she is judged, mistrusted and feared by some members of the non-Muslim community uniquely on the basis of what she wears.

-Harris says, in a Q & A with Red Magazine Online: "The new book became contemporary because of all the changes that France was undergoing at the time, and especially the debate about banning the niqab (the Islamic veil).
+Harris said, in a Q & A with Red Magazine Online: "The new book became contemporary because of all the changes that France was undergoing at the time, and especially the debate about banning the niqab (the Islamic veil).
 It started me thinking once more about the themes of identity and alienation I'd already touched upon in previous books, and how I might revisit them in a different way."